 The sequence is familiar for TV crime series aficionados.
 Abby, the NCIS crime lab examiner, activates her powerful computer.
 She inputs a latent fingerprint collected from a crime scene, and instantly gets a portrait of the bad guy, with full identifying details.

 fingerprint identification, a process that automatically matches one or several unknown fingerprints against a database of known and/or unknown prints.

-Predictably, reality is very different.
-The examiner needs to perform a quality check, plot minutia and then search...
+Predictably, the reality is very different.
+The examiner needs to perform a quality check, plot minutia, and then search.

-But it is true to say that since they first emerged in the 1980s,
+But it is right to say that since they first emerged in the 1980s,

 Automated Fingerprint Identification Systems (AFIS) used for criminal identification have become central to the work of police and other law enforcement agencies around the world.

 successful identification of a suspect, these systems have fundamentally changed the way that authorities approach the investigation of a wide range of crimes and criminal activities.

 In this article, we will focus on five topics: